erickbytes/lofipython/content/blog/easy-wins-for-your-windows-computer.rst

 -  Go to your start menu and search for 'Windows Update'.
 -  I clicked 'Check online for updates from Windows Update' also.
 -  When you restart your computer, use a power cord for your laptop.
 -  I found more new updates twice after installing new updates and restarting my system.
 Some updates are required before another update may be installed.

-windowsuptodate

 --------------